Skip to content

 • Under S$200k, cash or SRS: either works.

 • Over S$200k: SSB caps at S$200,000 per person across all issues, so amounts beyond that go into T-bills, SGS bonds, or other instruments.
+SGS in particular has no per-investor cap and offers tenors out to 50 years if you want to lock in rates for the long run (with the trade-off that prices move before maturity).

 • CPF OA: only T-bills are eligible (via CPFIS-OA).
 SSB is not CPF-eligible.